 What to expect when your promotion or discount expires

-Promotions come in all shapes and sizes, and they're called many things including: discounts, promotional pricing, bundles, price reductions, savings programs, etc. And, they're typically based on when you purchased services, what you purchased and whether you're a new or existing customer.
+Discounts come in all shapes and sizes, and they're called many things including: discounts, promotional pricing, bundles, price reductions, savings programs, etc. They are typically based on when you purchased services and what services you purchased.

 Standard rates for your services are always listed on your bill.
 Discounts or credits are then applied to the standard rate to arrive at the promotional rate.

 To calculate what the standard rate is likely to be once your promotion expires:

 Find the discount or credit amount on your bill.